tm3023/Bitcoin-UKF/README.md

 ## Background

 This project was developed as a personal research exercise in applying state-space methods to cryptocurrency markets.
 The identifiability problem and its dual-observation resolution are discussed in detail in the accompanying notebook.
 The GARCH benchmark and Student-t filter comparison provide quantitative context for the UKF's performance relative to established alternatives.
 The mean-reversion backtest in Part 2 is a natural extension: the UKF's latent states are candidate alpha signals and this section evaluates that hypothesis on out-of-sample data.

+---

+## References

+- Harvey, A. C. (1989). *Forecasting, Structural Time Series Models and the Kalman Filter*.
+Cambridge University Press.
+- Harvey, A., Ruiz, E., & Shephard, N. (1994).
+Multivariate Stochastic Variance Models. *Review of Economic Studies*, 61(2), 247–264.
+- Ruiz, E. (1994).
+Quasi-maximum likelihood estimation of stochastic volatility models. *Journal of Econometrics*, 63(1), 289–306.
+- Julier, S. J., & Uhlmann, J. K. (1997).
+New extension of the Kalman filter to nonlinear systems. *Proceedings of SPIE*, Vol. 3068, Signal Processing, Sensor Fusion, and Target Recognition VI.
+- Wan, E. A., & van der Merwe, R. (2000).
+The unscented Kalman filter for nonlinear estimation. *Proceedings of the IEEE Adaptive Systems for Signal Processing, Communications, and Control Symposium (AS-SPCC)*, 153–158.